garrettlaman/garrettlaman.github.io/content/index.md

 description: A site about tech, cybersecurity, and stinging insects
 ---

-This site contains a collection of writeups on various topics, including but not limited to my homelab, cybersecurity, and beekeeping.
+This site contains a collection of writeups on my homelab, cybersecurity, and small stinging insects 🐝

 Check the left side of your screen for an index of my written content.